 Wired Equivalent Privacy (WEP) is the oldest security algorithm of 1999.
 It uses the initialization vector (IV) method.
-The very first versions of the WEP algorithm were not predominantly strong enough, even for that time when it got released.
-But the reason for this weak release was because of U.S. limits on the exporting of different cryptographic technologies which led the manufacturing companies to restrict their devices to 64-bit encryption only.
-As the limitation was withdrawn, the 128 bit and 256 bit WEP encryption were developed and came into the wireless security market, though 128 became the standard one.
+The first versions of the WEP algorithm were not predominantly strong enough, even when it got released.
+But the reason for this weak release was because of U.S. limits on exporting different cryptographic technologies, which led the manufacturing companies to restrict their devices to 64-bit encryption only.
+As the limitation was withdrawn, the 128 bit and 256 bit WEP encryption were developed and came into the wireless security market, though 128 became standard.

 Wi-Fi Protected Access (WPA)

-Wi-Fi Protected Access (WPA) was the next Wi-Fi Alliance's project that replaced the increasingly noticeable vulnerabilities of WEP standard.
+Wi-Fi Protected Access (WPA) was the next Wi-Fi Alliance's project that replaced the WEP standard's increasingly noticeable vulnerabilities.
 WPA was officially adopted in the year 2003, one year before the retirement of WEP.
-WPA's most common configuration is with WPA-PSK which is abbreviated as Pre-Shared Key.
+WPA's most common configuration is with WPA-PSK, which is abbreviated as Pre-Shared Key.
 WPA uses 256-bit, which was a considerable enhancement above the 64-bit as well as 128-bit keys.

 Wi-Fi Protected Access II (WPA2)